 /Update on May 7, 2019/

 Thanks to Dave for pointing out that you do need both SPF and DKIM.
 Yes, SPF and DKIM accomplish the same goal with a different approach.
 Implementing both would be ideal.
 I should have pointed out that most of the mail providers like Office 365 and G Suite have default DKIM in place for those who don’t have it implemented.
 It’s always recommended to use your own DKIM key on all outgoing messages.

 Tool to verify DKIM setup: https://mxtoolbox.com/DKIM.aspx

-DMARC, Domain-based Message Authentication, Reporting and Conformance, extends both SPF and DKIM and gives the domain owners a way to protect their domain from unauthorized use, a.k.a email spoofing.
-A TXT entry added in DNS as a policy to specify which mechanism (SPF or DKIM) is employed when sending emails from that domain and how to check From field presented to end users.
+DMARC, Domain-based Message Authentication, Reporting, and Conformance extends both SPF and DKIM and gives the domain owners a way to protect their domain from unauthorized use, a.k.a email spoofing.
+A TXT entry was added in DNS as a policy to specify which mechanism (SPF or DKIM) is employed when sending emails from that domain and how to check From field presented to end-users.

 Note that _dmarc needs to be in the Host field when adding the TXT record.
 You will need to set up either SPF or DKIM first before setting up DMARC.
 A message that doesn’t pass SPF or DKIM checks triggers the DMARC policy.

 Once it’s published, the mailbox specified in the entry will be getting reports in XML format once per day.